Skip to Main Content

 VFX artists from France's leading studios

-Here is how this works in practice.
-France's VFX scene is centred on Paris with global-grade houses like Mikros Image, BUF Compagnie, Mac Guff Ligne, and Eclair-affiliated finishing facilities, plus growing benches in Angoulême, Lyon, and Montpellier.
-The VFX artists we book come out of that ecosystem — Nuke compositors, Mocha and PFTrack matchmove experts, Flame finishers, and Houdini FX TDs whose credits cover top drama, feature animation crossovers, and the high-end commercial work routed through Paris agencies.
-They prep shots ready for Eclair or Hiventy delivery and conform to CNC paperwork standards.
+France's VFX scene centres on Paris.
+The city is home to world-class houses like Mikros Image, BUF Compagnie, Mac Guff Ligne, and Eclair-affiliated finishing facilities, plus growing benches in Angoulême, Lyon, and Montpellier.
+The VFX artists we book come out of that scene.
+They include Nuke compositors, Mocha and PFTrack matchmove pros, Flame finishers, and Houdini FX TDs.
+Their credits cover top drama, feature animation crossovers, and high-end commercial work routed through Paris agencies.
+They prep shots ready for Eclair or Hiventy delivery and meet CNC standards.

-Here is the short of it.
-For producers building a VFX bid or staffing extra capacity around an in-house lead, we shortlist artists by speciality.
-Compositing for invisible cleanup and set extension, matchmove for plate-heavy series, FX for fire, smoke, and destruction, and rotoscoping for high-volume keying.
-Most of our French VFX artists are bilingual French-English, comfortable on remote pipelines set up with supervisors in London or Montreal, and used to delivering against deadlines tied to TV networks slots and theatrical release dates without breaking the chain of custody on plate material.
+For producers building a VFX bid or adding capacity around an in-house lead, we shortlist artists by speciality.
+That means compositing for invisible cleanup and set extension, matchmove for plate-heavy series, FX for fire, smoke, and destruction, and rotoscoping for high-volume keying.
+Most of our French VFX artists are bilingual in French and English.
+They work easily on remote pipelines set up with supervisors in London or Montreal.
+They hit deadlines tied to TV network slots and theatrical release dates, all without breaking the chain of custody on plate material.

 ACT 03